madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 #
 ### Traffic Light Detection and Classification

-A complete writeup on Traffic Light Detection and Classification using TensorFlow Object Detection API can be accessed [here](ODC.md)
+- A complete writeup on Traffic Light Detection and Classification using TensorFlow Object Detection API can be accessed [here](ODC.md)
+- Results from the classifier output can be accessed at this [Link](./ODC_Test.md)

 #
 ### Results and Discussion